 Warm the plates in a low oven (the microwave or even the dishwasher works too) and put the turkey and ham on the plates first, followed by stuffing and any garnishes.
 Finish with the vegetables and roast potatoes.
 Alternatively, create a buffet area and allow everyone to help themselves, perhaps getting parents to help any children with their selections first.

-Neven Maguire’s Perfect Irish Christmas is published by Gill Books
+Extracted from Neven Maguire’s Perfect Irish Christmas, published by Gill Books

 Darina Allen: how to cook turkey